dimitri-nicolo/calico/master/reference/calicoctl/delete.md

   # Delete a policy using the type and name specified in policy.yaml.
   calicoctl delete -f ./policy.yaml

   # Delete a policy based on the type and name in the YAML passed into stdin.
   cat policy.yaml | calicoctl delete -f -

-  # Delete policies with names "foo" and "bar"
+  # Delete policy with name "foo"
-  calicoctl delete policy foo bar
+  calicoctl delete policy foo

 Options:
   -h --help                 Show this screen.